2021 Banff Mountain Photo Essay Competition Winner Announced

-BANFF, AB, June 25, 2019 – Banff Centre Mountain Film and Book Festival is pleased to announce Matagi by Javier Corso – winner of the 2019 Banff Mountain Photo Essay Competition (view full essay here).
+BANFF, AB, July 5, 2021 – Banff Centre Mountain Film and Book Festival is pleased to announce Monlam by David Marciano – winner of the 2021 Banff Mountain Photo Essay Competition (view full essay here).

 The Photo Essay Competition showcases the best in mountain-themed photo essays – to recognize the best stories told through a series of still images.
 We invited photographers to submit photos to illustrate their mountain related stories whether culture, adventure, wildlife, sport, environment, or natural history.
 The jury seeks a sequence of images that conveys a compelling story or message – with each image strong enough to stand on its own while conveying a greater narrative when viewed in the photographer’s desired sequence.
-The 2019 Banff Mountain Photo Essay Competition partners are The Camera Store, Nikon, and Osprey.
+The 2021 Banff Mountain Photo Essay Competition partner is Nikon.

 For more information on the competition, photographer contact details or permission to use these images, please contact: